acrenwelge/Portfolio-Reference-Documents/index.md

 You will be creating, writing, and submitting a portfolio through RevaturePro that showcases yourself, your skills, and your experience.
 Once completed, your porfolio will be published to our Sales team to share with clients.

 There are two phases for portfolio review:
-* Phase 1: due on Friday 4 weeks before your training end date
+* Phase 1: due on Monday 4 weeks before your training end date
+  - Review will complete by that Friday
+  - Make any requested changes and start work for Phase 2
-* Phase 2: due on Tuesday 2 weeks before your training end date
+* Phase 2: due on Monday 2 weeks before your training end date
+  - Review will complete by that Wednesday
+  - Make any final requested changes you receive and resubmit
+  - Final deadline to get portfolio published is that Friday
-* The specific deadline will be sent to you via email
+* The specific deadlines will be sent to you via email
+* Ask any questions you have to your QC auditor during or after your QC session

 The following sections are required to be completed for each phase:
 * Phase 1